Code-Institute-Submissions/milestone-project-95/README.md

 ### **Media**
 - Images taken from appropriate google image searches - I own no right to any images used.

+### **infomration**
+- All information on dementia was taken from the [Alzheimers Scoiety](https://www.alzheimers.org.uk/about-dementia/types-dementia/what-dementia).
+]
 ### **Acknowledgements**
 - My mentor Anthony Montaro for his fantastic support and assistance.
-- The slack community for their continued support
+- The slack community for their continued support, in particular JimLynx for his helpful troubleshooting